zopefoundation/z3c.authenticator/src/z3c/authenticator/README.txt

 utility providing the `zope.app.security.interfaces.IAuthentication` interface.

-Our target is to support a handy IAuthentication utility which offers a simple API for custom IUser implementations.
+Our target is to support a handy IAuthentication utility which offers a simple API for custom IUser implementations and does not depend on the default zope.app.authentication implementation.

 Security